As McDonald’s embraces self-service across its branches worldwide, we take a look at what the McDonald’s self-order kiosk means for fast food.

-The most immediate benefit adopting self-order kiosks is cost-related.
+The most immediate benefit of adopting self-order kiosks is cost-related.
 McDonald’s self-order kiosks don’t require management.
 They’re consistent in terms of motivation and delivery, can be updated effortlessly from a centralised location and can provide immediately recognisable contact points from store to store.

-Since installing the kiosks, McDonald’s have reported their value as being at an all time high.
+Since installing the kiosks, McDonald’s have reported their value as being at an all-time high.

 Speed and choice

-By using a kiosk to order rather than relaying details to a person behind a till, customers are more in control of exactly what goes into their order.
+By using a kiosk to order rather than relaying details to a person behind a till customers are more in control of exactly what goes into their order.
 No more awkward requests to remove tomatoes and pickles; customers can build a burger directly to their own specification in any McDonald’s store.
 Did we mention that they reduce queues too?

 It also means they’re in control of how quickly they proceed through the customer journey, with no impact from geography.
 Analysts believe that kiosks will improve overall sales as well as specific goals, such as cooking quarter-pounders with fresh beef.
 If fewer staff are standing waiting to take orders, more staff can be on hand to cook newly ordered meals quickly, minimising waste or standing food and making good on the more wholesome promises McDonald’s has made to revamp its image.